 The AIP’s family members and concerned relatives are “interested persons” but are not necessarily parties and are not immediately entitled to a full set of all of the papers.
 These “interested persons” only receive a Notice of Proceeding and a copy of the Order to Show Cause.
 In order to receive a full copy of the petition, these “interested persons” must typically appear in the proceeding and file a cross-petition seeking to be appointed guardian or seek other relief.

-What Happens at an Article 81 Guardianship Hearing and what is the role of a NYC Guardianship Attorney?
+What Happens at an Article 81 Guardianship Hearing?

 A guardianship proceeding can be contested or uncontested.
 Regardless of whether the hearing is contested or uncontested, the Petitioner has the burden of proving, by clear and convincing evidence, that the AIP needs a Guardian.
 The Petitioner, who is usually represented by a NYC Guardianship Attorney, goes first and present his case in chief.
 This may mean obtaining testimony from the Petitioner, the AIP’s social worker, the AIP’s friends, neighbors, and other family members.
 If Counsel for the AIP has been appointed, then Counsel for the AIP will have an opportunity to ask questions.